chrispaynter/privacy/approach.md

 Using Little Snitch rule set subscriptions, I can have as close to exact blocking as I get from Next DNS, without having to worry about losing it when I activate the VPN.

+Most protection from Little Snitch comes from rule subscriptions that target all processes.

+I also check periodically individual apps, to see what they've been accessing, and deny certain domains per app as required.

 ### Browser Level